mtoirac2011/CodeWeb2Articles/README.md

 This is a ***NodeJS - MongoDB - JavaScript (React)*** project.
 With this application we try to handle the creation, update, and manage articles.
 Articles will be created, updated, and erased in an esay way.

+#### Features used in the project:
+* Analyze data that is stored in arrays, objects, sets or maps and display    information about it in your app.
+* Visualize data in a user friendly way (e.g. graph, chart, etc).
+* Convert user input between two formats and display the result. (e.g. Fahrenheit to Celcius, kilograms to pounds, etc).
+* Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event).
+* Create a form and store the submitted values using an external API (e.g. a contact form, survey, etc).
+* Create a node.js web server using a modern framework such as Express.js or Fastify.
+Serve at least one route that your app uses (must serve more than just the index.html file).
+* Interact with a database to store and retrieve information (e.g. MySQL, MongoDB,  etc).
+* Develop your project using a common JavaScript framework such as React, Angular, or Vue.

 ### Technologies used
 | Tecnology  | Description |
 | ---------- | ----------- |